JeffSabol/ImageGlitcher/README.md

 Java SE 8 or later

 A compatible operating system (Windows, Mac, Linux)
+<sub>After some testing it turns most files will not work on Linux, but some do</sub>

 ## Getting Started
 To get started with DataBender, follow these steps: